artefactual-labs/ansible-gearman/README.md

 # ansible-gearman

-An ansible role for deploying gearman.
+An Ansible role for deploying Gearman.

 Tested with Ubuntu 16.04, 18.04 and CentOS 7.x.